openwisp/ansible-openwisp2/docs/user/troubleshooting.rst

 SSL Certificate Gotchas
 -----------------------

-When you access the admin website you will get an SSL certificate warning because the playbook creates a self-signed (untrusted) SSL certificate.
-You can get rid of the warning by installing your own trusted certificate and set the ``openwisp2_ssl_cert`` and ``openwisp2_ssl_key`` variables accordingly or by following the instructions explained in the section :doc:`certbot-ssl`.
+When you access the admin website, you will receive an SSL certificate warning because the playbook creates a self-signed (untrusted) SSL certificate.
+You can get rid of the warning by installing your own trusted certificate and setting the ``openwisp2_ssl_cert`` and ``openwisp2_ssl_key`` variables accordingly or by following the instructions explained in the section :doc:`certbot-ssl`.

 If you keep the untrusted certificate, you will also need to disable SSL verification on devices using :doc:`openwisp-config
 </openwrt-config-agent/index>` by setting ``verify_ssl`` to ``0``,
-although we advice against using this kind of setup in a production environment.
+although we advise against using this kind of setup in a production environment.